Hestabit/craft-ajaxinate/README.md

   - catWrapperClass : Class to be added on `<div>` of category option
   - checkFieldDiv : Class to be added on `<div>` of checkbox fields
   - sortingWrapperClass : Class to be added on `<div>` of sorting option
+  - messageClass : Class in which error/success messges will be shown.(pass in `render`)

 * **Sorting control options** Pass below-mentioned options change the default strings.